 Jaguar cars through the years have been some of the most fastest, most gorgeous production cars ever made.
 We have had the pleasure of owing some of the full scale versions of the models listed here.
-Enjoy your trip through our first of two Jaguar production car rooms.
-Grace, Space and Pace!
+Enjoy your trip through our first of three Jaguar production car rooms.
+From sidecars to motorcars, SS Cars to SS Jaguar and then simply Jaguar, the Jaguar badge has been on some of the world's greatest cars now for over 75 years.

-1934 SS1 : Arriving for a club race meeting, Treavor jumps from his new Jaguar saloon and dons his racing helmet ready for action.
-Introduced in 1932, the SS1 used the Standard 2.6L engine producing 62 hp by 1934, along with a modified Standard chassis.
-These attractive, low-slung cars attracted sportsmen of the day such as Treavor with keen looks, handling and performance
+1932-38 SS1 Coupé: Introduced in 1932, the SS1 used the Standard 2.6L engine producing 62 hp by 1934, along with a modified Standard chassis.
+These attractive, low-slung cars attracted sportsmen of the day with their keen contemporary styling, superb handling and performance.
+The SS1 cars were coach built bodies on wood frames until 1938 when all steel bodies were introduced.
+A total of 4,254 SS1 cars of all types were built.

 Model by WESTERN 1/43